 Martha, meanwhile, was busy with all the serving she had to do

-While Jesus was teaching on the kingdom of God, which was essential for Martha also to listen, she ignored it.
-Her concern was how she could feed the people who came as her guest.
-Since everyone present was sitting at the feet of Jesus and learning from him, Martha was alone and busy with preparing food and setting up the dishes.
-She was impatiently waiting for her sister Mary to help her.
-But Mary disregarded Martha’s demand to assist her at that time.
-Jesus also might have been thinking that his host Martha was not caring for his teachings that are vital for her also to inherit the eternal life.
+While Jesus was teaching on the kingdom of God, which was essential for Martha also to listen, she disregarded it.
+As the head of the family, her concern was how she could feed the people who came as her guests.
+Since everyone present was sitting around to learn from what he taught, Martha was alone and busy with preparing food and setting up the dishes.
+She expected her sister Mary to help her and impatiently waited for it.
+But Mary ignored Martha’s demand to assist her.
+Jesus also might have thought that his host Martha did not care for his teachings that were vital for her also to inherit eternal life.

 Martha became impatient after long hours of arduous work by herself to prepare the meal.
-She had the good intention to offer the best treat possible for all the people gathered at her house with Jesus.
+She had the good intention of offering the best treats possible for all the people gathered at her house with Jesus.
 She was hesitant to interrupt Jesus’ discourse.
-She might have given signs to Mary to leave from the master’s feet to join her in the work.
-However, Mary was disregarding it because of her keen interest in the Jesus’ teaching.
-Martha was upset even Jesus who might have noticed her worries was not sending Mary to help her.
-That was why she said, “Lord, do you not care that my sister has left me to do all the serving alone?”
-Thus, she took a bold step to complain Jesus interrupting his discourse after a long and impatient wait.
+She might have given signs to Mary to leave from the master’s presence to join her in the work.
+However, Mary might have disregarded it because of her keen interest in Jesus’ teaching.
+Martha was upset because even Jesus, who might have noticed her situation, did not seem to care to send Mary to help her.
+So, she said to Jesus, “Lord, do you not care that my sister has left me to do all the serving alone?”
+Thus, she took a bold step to complain to Jesus, interrupting his discourse after probably a long and impatient wait.

-Martha’s demand was reasonable.
-According to the traditional way of treating the guests, men were supposed to discuss with the guest while the women prepare the meal.
-Jesus’ concern was not the food, but the spiritual nourishment he was serving for all present.
-He wished Martha also to halt her work and listen to the life-giving word of God.
+Martha’s request was reasonable.
+According to the traditional way of treating guests, only the men were supposed to sit in discussions with the guest while the women prepared the meal.
+Jesus’ concern was not the food, but the spiritual nourishment he was offering for all present.
+He quite likely must have wished that Martha also would halt her work and listen to the life-giving word of God.

 (41) But the Lord answered, “Martha, Martha, you worry and are troubled about many things,